Donald Glover: 2021–present

 In 2021, Glover signed an overall deal with Amazon Studios.
 It was announced that he would be producing and starring in a television reboot of Doug Liman's 2005 film Mr. & Mrs. Smith, with Maya Erskine co-starring.
 In April 2021, Glover tweeted that he was in the midst of writing a trilogy of feature films.
 In February 2022, both seasons 3 and 4 of Atlanta had completed filming, with season 3 premiering on March 24, 2022, and the final season on September 15, 2022.
 In March 2022, Glover announced that he was working on a Disney+ Star Wars series based on Lando Calrissian.

 In December 2022, it was announced that Glover would star and produce a feature set in Sony Pictures' Spider-Man universe.
 The film currently has no title but is said to revolve around the Hypno-Hustler.
 He is also the creator of the television series Swarm, starring Dominique Fishback, Damson Idris, and Chloe Bailey.
 Serving as a director and executive producer on the show, the series is the first project from his deal with Amazon Studios.

 In an October 2022 interview with Variety, Community creator Dan Harmon said that he believes Glover would be in the upcoming Sony Pictures and Peacock produced Community film.
 "I think that Donald is coming, based on word of mouth, but it's just the deal isn't official or wasn't official.
 It would be difficult to really commit to doing this thing without Donald," Harmon said.
 "So I believe he is coming back."
 In April 2023, Glover confirmed he would be returning for the Community movie.

 In July 2023, it was announced that Glover and his brother Stephen would replace Justin Simien as the head writers of the upcoming Star Wars series Lando.
 On January 8, 2024, it was announced Donald Glover would star in the biopic of British-American rap artist 21 Savage, titled American Dream: The 21 Savage Story, alongside Stranger Things star Caleb McLaughlin and Savage; Glover was expected to play 21 Savage.
 On January 24, Savage revealed that the biopic's announcement was actually a "parody", though he noted that "it could be [a real movie] one day".
+On March 9, 2026, it was announced that he would be voicing Yoshi in The Super Mario Galaxy Movie.